cloudflare/workers-docs/build-an-application/index.md

 ## Build and Preview your Project

-First, we'll navigate into the new project directory generated for us by Wrangler, and look at the list of files created:
+First, navigate into the new project directory generated for you by Wrangler, and look at the list of files created:

 ```
 cd my-worker